Zoharix-Tech/.github/README.md

-rica deserves world-class technology built with innovation, simplicity, and scalability in mind.
+nology built with innovation, simplicity, and scalability in mind.

 tunities
 - Drive digital transformation